-- Golden State Water's emphasis on water-use efficiency impacts our water supply costs and, in some cases, delays the need to construct new water supply facilities. - Water-use efficiency is a way of life in California, and promoting responsible water use is critical to help manage resources and keep our communities on a full path to drought recovery.
+- Golden State Water's emphasis on water-use efficiency impacts our water supply costs and, in some cases, delays the need to construct new water supply facilities. - Water-use efficiency is a way of life in California, and promoting responsible water use is critical to help manage resources and keep our customers and communities drought resilient.

-The GRC forecasts the following expenses, which will be recovered through water rates:
+The GRC forecasts the following expenses, which may be recovered through water rates:

 - Operating expenses

 - Supply expenses

 - System maintenance

 - Financing costs and debt servicing for capital investments

 - Depreciation of capital investments

 - Administrative expenses

 - Taxes